Japanese quail

 The Japanese quail (Coturnix japonica), also known as the coturnix quail, is a species of Old World quail found in East Asia.
 First considered a subspecies of the common quail, it is now considered as a separate species.
 The Japanese quail has played an active role in the lives of humanity since the 12th century, and continues to play major roles in industry and scientific research.
 Where it is found, the species is abundant across most of its range.
 Currently, there are a few true breeding mutations of the Japanese quail.
-The breeds from the United States are Texas A&M, English white, golden range, red range, Italian, Manchurian, Tibetan, rosetta, scarlett, roux dilute and golden tuxedo.
+The varieties currently found in the United States include Pharaoh, Italian, Manchurian, Tibetan, Rosetta, along with the following mutations: sex-linked brown, fee, roux, silver, andalusian, blue/blau, white winged pied, progressive pied, albino, calico, sparkly, as well as non-color mutations such as celadon.

 Taxonomy

 The Japanese quail was formally described by the Dutch zoologist Coenraad Jacob Temminck and the German ornithologist Hermann Schlegel in 1848 and given the trinomial name Coturnix vulgaris japonica.
 This species is now placed in the genus Coturnix that was introduced in 1764 by the French naturalist François Alexandre Pierre de Garsault.

 The Japanese quail was formerly considered to be conspecific with the common quail (Coturnix coturnix).
 The range of the two taxa meet in Mongolia and near Lake Baikal without apparent interbreeding.
-In addition the offspring of crosses in captivity show reduced fertility.
+In addition, the offspring of crosses in captivity show reduced fertility.
 The Japanese quail is therefore now treated as a separate species.
 It is considered to be monotypic: no subspecies are recognised.